MuhammedAbu/Gradle-Tutorial/Github-Actions-and-Gradle.md

   3. The "Choose a workflow" page shows a selection of recommended workflow templates.
 Search for "Java with Gradle".
   4. On the "Java with Gradle" workflow, click Configure.
 This workflow performs the following steps:
   5. Checks out a copy of project's repository.
-  6. Sets up the Java JDK.
+     - Sets up the Java JDK.
-  7. Sets up the Gradle environment.
+     - Sets up the Gradle environment.
 The gradle/actions/setup-gradle action takes care of caching state between workflow runs, and provides a detailed summary of all Gradle executions.
-  8. The "Build with Gradle" step executes the build task using the Gradle Wrapper.
+     - The "Build with Gradle" step executes the build task using the Gradle Wrapper.
-  9. Edit the workflow as required.
+  6. Edit the workflow as required.
 For example, change the Java version.
-  10. Click Commit changes.
+  7. Click Commit changes.
-  11. The gradle.yml workflow file is added to the .github/workflows directory of your repository.
+  8. The gradle.yml workflow file is added to the .github/workflows directory of your repository.
+  9. This workflow does two jobs: 1. build 2. dependency-submission
+  10. Cache project dependencies for quick access.
+  11. Packaging workflow data as artifacts like JARs in the build/libs directory.
+Put this directort in the .gitignore file.

 ## Example gradle.yml file:
 ```